Any season can pose a risk of water damage. But winter water damage can catch you by surprise if you don’t take proper precautions.

 Have a Backup Battery-Powered Sump Pump

 If your home has a sump pump in the basement or crawl space, make sure to have a battery backup.
-If bad weather, such as severe thunderstorms or heavy snow, knocked out power, your sump pump can’t prevent flooding.
+If bad weather, such as severe thunderstorms or heavy snow, knocks out power, your sump pump can’t prevent flooding.

 Having a backup battery-powered sump pump will ensure it still runs and removes water.